What You Need to Know About Moving To Hawaii With Pets

 FAVN Rabies Blood Test 30+ Days Before Arrival Proof of active rabies antibodies

-Veterinary Health Certificate 14 Days Before Arrival Proof of tick/flea treatment & general health
+Veterinary Health Certificate 14 Days Before Arrival Proof of tick/flea treatment and general health

 NIIP (Neighbor Island Permit) Prior to Flight Required for direct flights into Kona (KOA)